Purchases made through links earn us a small commission, at no extra cost to you.

 The remains of this 13th century monastery are delightfully gloomy, its stone walls crumbling away as plants invade the cracks between rocks.

 It’s a place I loved visiting, even with wind, rain, and spooky looking black birds flying above my head.
-The ominous mood emanating from Hore Abbey was both chilling and thrilling, making it all the more fun to explore these ancient ruins!
+The ominous mood emanating from Hore Abbey was both chilling and thrilling, making it all the more fun to explore these ancient Irish ruins!

 History of Hore Abbey